 “Today movies and television shows do what churches used to do in past centuries,” remarked a minister/TV actor friend of mine.
 At first I balked at the thought.
 Then he explained:

 “There was a time when worship was considered a dramatic experience.
 For congregations who were by and large non-readers, the music, the aromas, the visual symbols, the spoken word, even the pealing of bells all were part of a holistic ‘production,’ if you will, that communicated the faith story.”

 Today many churches go through the motions, but the emotion is gone.
 One of the most meaningful things a minister can do for children is to engage all the senses in worship, not just hearing alone.
 The aroma of candles, the swell of the organ, the stillness of prayer, the pealing of a lone bell all create meaningful and lasting impressions on children that remain with them all their lives.

-Vince Isner is a media project coordinator in Tennessee.
+Vince Isner is owner and creative director of VIPMedia in Tennessee.